 1. Fifth Schedule entities refer to key statutory boards and Government companies that are listed in the Fifth Schedule under the Constitution.
 Examples of Fifth Schedule entities are CPF Board, MAS, HDB, GIC and Temasek.
 The reserves of these entities are protected under the Reserves protection framework.

 2. Past Reserves are used to fund only expenditure directly related to the creation of land, but not for the construction of infrastructure on the land.

 3. Past Reserves are used to fund only the land component of the total compensation of the acquisition costs.

-4. The Net Investment Returns Contribution (NIRC) comprises up to 50% of the Net Investment Returns on the net assets invested by GIC, MAS and Temasek, and up to 50% of the investment income from the remaining assets.
+4. The NIRC comprises up to 50% of the Net Investment Returns on the net assets invested by GIC, MAS and Temasek, and up to 50% of the investment income from the remaining assets.

 5. Investment gains/losses are always tracked by comparing the current market value of investments held against the historical purchase price for these investments.
 Capital injections do not increase or decrease the current market value or historical purchase prices of investments.

 If you do not already have Adobe Reader or Microsoft Word, please download the software for free here:[pdf] [word].